-In this post, I use a Shiny app in R to determine the best possible players to pick in a fantasy football auction draft.
-The app includes the most accurate fantasy football projections available, and calculates a robust average of more sources of projections than any other website using a robust average (see here for a list of the sources of projections).
+In this post, we use a Shiny app in R to determine the best possible players to pick in a fantasy football auction draft.
+The app includes the most accurate fantasy football projections available, and calculates a robust average of more sources of projections than any other website (see here for a list of the sources of projections).
 You can even choose how much weight to give each source.
 Based on your league settings, it determines which players you should draft to maximize your starting lineup’s projected points.
 It also allows you to change your risk tolerance to avoid picking risky players.
 Best of all, the app updates the selections automatically with your inputs, and you can download the data for yourself.
 So let’s get to it.
 Here’s a more thorough description:

 How it Works

 First, we use a script to scrape player’s projected points from numerous sources using R. Second, we scrape average auction values from various sources.
 Third, based on the user’s league scoring settings, we calculate players’ projections using an average of the analysts’ projections (by default, the sources are weighted according to historical accuracy).
 You can choose which projection sources to include, modify the weights, and choose to calculate a mean, weighted average, or robust average.
 A robust average is less affected by outliers (crazy projections).
 Fourth, we calculate players’ risk levels, as defined by the average of: 1) injury risk from Sports Injury Predictor, and 2) the standard deviation of the players’ projected points and rankings across analysts.
 Note that risk is standardized to have a mean of 5 and a standard deviation of 2.
 Fifth, we calculate the value of each player over a typical replacement player at his position (VOR) to determine player rankings.